 Advantages of Visiting Machu Picchu in the Rainy Season

-After spending a week in Machu Picchu Pueblo in this time period, I do understand what they mean when they say rainy season, as it rained a lot, but I still had a fantastic time and recommend going during this time of year anyways.
+After spending a week in Machu Picchu Pueblo in this time period, I do understand what they mean when they say rainy season, as it rained A LOT, and clothes that never left my hotel room were damp, but I still had a fantastic time and recommend going during this time of year anyways.

 Here are the advantages of visiting Machu Picchu in the Rainy Season